-WHEREAS, in 1976, voters passed Proposition 7 and it became Constitutional Amendment Article XIII, Section 8, commonly known as the Mills Act, to promote the preservation of property of historical significance by offering an economic incentive within the State Revenue and Taxation Code; and
+WHEREAS, voters passed Proposition 7 in 1976 and became Constitutional Amendment Article XIII, Section 8, commonly known as the Mills Act, to promote the preservation of property of historical significance by offering an economic incentive within the State Revenue and Taxation Code.

-WHEREAS, the Mills Act grants local government the authority to establish, administer and implement Mills Act historic preservation tax incentive programs with property owners who actively participate in the restoration and maintenance of their historic properties through a Historic Property Preservation Agreement; and
+WHEREAS, the Mills Act grants local government the authority to establish, administer and implement Mills Act historic preservation tax incentive programs with property owners who actively participate in restoring and maintaining their historic properties through a Historic Property Preservation Agreement.

-WHEREAS, The Fullerton Plan includes a Historic Preservation Chapter (Chapter 3) with the stated purpose to guide the preservation, protection, restoration and rehabilitation of historical resources in order to reaffirm their continuing value as a resource contributing to the vitality and diversity of the present; and
+WHEREAS, The Fullerton Plan includes a Historic Preservation Chapter (Chapter 3) preserve, protect, restore and rehabilitate historical resources to reaffirm their continuing value as a resource contributing to the vitality and diversity of the present.

-WHEREAS, The Fullerton Plan Short-Term Action Plan Section, Item 4.6 identified the development and implementation of a Mills Act program to provide financial incentives to restore and preserve historic resources; and
+WHEREAS, The Fullerton Plan Short-Term Action Plan section Item 4.6 identified a Mills Act program development and implementation to provide financial incentives to restore and preserve historic resources.

-WHERAS, City Council approved Resolution No. 2020-38 on April 21, 2020, establishing a Mills Act Program for the City of Fullerton for the preservation, rehabilitation and maintenance of designated historic structures subject to compliance with the established Fullerton Mills Act Program Guidelines and City Council approval of a Historic Property Preservation Agreement between the historic property owner and the City; and
+WHERAS, the City Council of the City of Fullerton adopted Resolution No. 2020-38 on April 21, 2020 establishing a Mills Act Program for the City of Fullerton for designated historic structure preservation, rehabilitation and maintenance subject to compliance with the established Fullerton Mills Act Program Guidelines and City Council approval of a Historic Property Preservation Agreement between the historic property owner and the City.